TxyShannon/Relevance-WARDEN_SCDFXIBM/README.md

-# Relevance-WARDEN_SCDFXIBM
+# Relevance

 This is a project done for SCDFxIBM Lifesaver's Innovation Challenge 2020.
-Our team consists of 4 members from 3 different degrees, all students of DigiPen Institute of Technology Singapore.
-Our Team aims to create a solution that will reduce the 'Time To Contact' for emergency services in a smart environment by enabling IoT devices to communicate with one another to provide better assessment/analysis on ascenario.

 ##### Table of Contents
 [Headers](#headers)
 [Emphasis](#emphasis)